Strawberry Eton Mess

 Ingredients

-For the strawberry sauce:
+For the strawberry sauce

-- 1 lb (450 g) fresh strawberries hulled
+- 1 lb (450 g) fresh strawberries divided

 - 2 tablespoons granulated sugar

-- 1½ tablespoon lemon juice
+- 1½ tablespoons lemon juice

-For the whipped cream:
+For the whipped cream

-- 1½ cup (350 ml) heavy cream or whipping cream chilled
+- 1½ cups + 1 tablespoon (350 ml) heavy cream or whipping cream chilled

-- 1½ tablespoon powdered sugar
+- 1½ tablespoons powdered sugar

 - 1 teaspoon pure vanilla extract

-For the meringue layer:
+For the meringue layer

-- 2 oz.
-(56 g) store-bought meringue cookies crushed
+- 2 oz (56 g) store-bought meringue cookies

 Decoration (optional)